zszillat/Docker-Web-Management-Interface/README.md

 -   Add configuration page for stack root, frontend port, theme, etc.
 -   Write documentation & finalize UI/UX polish

+#### Stage 7 usage notes

+-   The first person to reach `/login` will be prompted to create the administrator account.
+Subsequent visits require that login.
+-   All API routes are now authenticated.
+Attach `Authorization: Bearer <token>` to REST calls and `token` query parameter to WebSocket connections.
+-   Sensitive actions (compose up/down, deletes, cleanup, etc.) are rate limited to 5 requests per minute per user.
+-   The **Config** screen in the UI allows adjusting stack root, frontend port hint, and the light/dark theme.

 ------------------------------------------------------------------------

 ## License